awsdocs/amazon-s3-developer-guide/doc_source/Introduction.md

 ### Storage Classes<a name="RRS"></a>

  Amazon S3 offers a range of storage classes designed for different use cases\.
-These include Amazon S3 STANDARD for general\-purpose storage of frequently accessed data, Amazon S3 STANDARD\_IA for long\-lived, but less frequently accessed data, and GLACIER for long\-term archive\.
+These include Amazon S3 STANDARD for general\-purpose storage of frequently accessed data, Amazon S3 STANDARD\_IA for long\-lived, but less frequently accessed data, and S3 Glacier for long\-term archive\.

 For more information, see [Amazon S3 Storage Classes](storage-class-intro.md)\.